TheIoTLearningInitiative/EmbeddedLinux/documentation/Vision.md

 ### Sample

 - Go to [Cloud Vision API](https://cloud.google.com/vision/)
   - Try it for Free

+> Google Cloud Platform
+> > Thanks for signing up for the 60-day free trial.
+We have given your $300 in free trial credit to spend.
+If you run out of credit, do not worry, you will not be billed until you give permission.